2023 Rolling Fork tornado: Midnight

-Maintaining low-end EF3 strength, the tornado then crossed into Humphreys County and continued northeastward, where a home suffered partial destruction of its roof and garage.
+Maintaining low-end EF3 strength, the tornado then crossed into Humphreys County at 8:25 pm CDT and continued northeastward, where a home suffered partial destruction of its roof and garage.
 A truck inside the garage was overturned while another was moved, and a nearby shop building was destroyed, with its metal structural beams bent.
-Several power poles in the area were snapped and thrown into a nearby field as well.
-The tornado then briefly strengthened to high-end EF3 strength as it leveled a small brick home along Seven Mile Road, and overturned a nearby grain loader.
-Another home had most of its roof removed and part of a wall collapsed, with vehicles blown out of its garage.
+Several power poles in the area were snapped and thrown into a nearby field a couple hundred feet away as well.
+The tornado then briefly strengthened to high-end EF3 strength as it leveled a small brick home along Seven Mile Road and overturned a nearby grain loader.
+Another home had most of its roof removed, and part of a wall collapsed, with vehicles blown out of its garage.
 Some metal buildings were damaged or destroyed.
 Grain bins were heavily damaged in this area as well; debris, including a grain cart, was scattered for hundreds of yards into a field.

-Passing through the small community of Midnight, the tornado produced EF2 damage: a home and a few barns were destroyed, trees and power poles were snapped, a sign was blown over, and a metal building and a small brick building sustained roof damage.
-The tornado then moved northeast along MS 149, causing EF2 to EF3 damage as it approached Silver City from the southwest.
+The tornado then weakened back to EF2 strength as it passed just northwest of the small community of Midnight at 8:31 pm CDT.
+A home and a few barns were destroyed, trees and power poles were snapped, a sign was blown over, and a metal building and a small brick building sustained roof damage.
+Shortly thereafter, at 8:32 pm CDT, another tornado warning was issued for areas downstream of the tornado emergency that had previously been issued.
+The tornado then regained EF3 intensity as it moved northeast along MS 149, causing EF2 to EF3 damage as it approached Silver City from the southwest.
 A mobile home was destroyed after being thrown 75 ft into a nearby field, with only the porch being left behind.
 A portion of the roof was blown off a school, several homes suffered partial roof loss, and two metal buildings were destroyed, with large support beams bent and debris scattered across fields.
+This was the last area of EF3 damage produced by the tornado.
 Large areas of hardwood trees were snapped and uprooted, and multiple center pivot irrigation systems were flipped in this area as well.